-For the six months ended June 30, 2010 and for the year ended December 31, 2009, approximately 41% and 52%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
+For the nine months ended September 30, 2010 and for the year ended December 31, 2009, approximately 40% and 52%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
 A large portion of our international sales during these periods consisted of sales to GE Healthcare, the distributor for our spectrophotometers and plate readers.
 GE Healthcare distributes these products to customers around the world, including to many customers in the United States, from its distribution center in Upsalla, Sweden.
 As a result, we believe our international sales would have been a lower percentage of our revenues if we had shipped our products directly to our end-users.
 Changes in the relative proportion of our revenue sources between catalog sales, direct sales and distribution sales are primarily the result of a different sales proportion of acquired companies.

 Cost of product revenues.
 Cost of product revenues includes material, labor and manufacturing overhead costs, obsolescence charges, packaging costs, warranty costs, shipping costs and royalties.
 Our cost of product revenues may vary over time based on the mix of products sold.
-We sell products that we manufacture and products that we purchase from third parties have a higher cost of product revenues as a percent of revenue because the profit is effectively shared with the original manufacturer.
-We anticipate that our manufactured products will continue to have a lower cost of product revenues as a percentage of revenues as compared with the cost of non-manufactured products for the foreseeable future.
-Additionally, our cost of product revenues as a percent of product revenues will vary based on mix of direct to end user sales and distributor sales, mix by product line and mix by geography.
+We sell products that we manufacture and products that we purchase from third parties.
+The products that we purchase from third parties have a higher cost of product revenues as a percent of revenue because the profit is effectively shared with the original manufacturer.
+We anticipate that our manufactured products will continue to have a lower cost of product revenues as a percent of revenues as a percent of product revenues will vary based on mix of direct to end user sales and distributor sales, mix by product line and mix by geography.